MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     ```plaintext

     I want to create a product requirements document (PRD) for an app that I'll develop using a vibe coding process.
 I want the PRD to include information about the app's purpose, target audience, features, and technical requirements.
-I've defined the following high-level parameters for my app: 1 - Create a client-side web app using HTML, CSS, and JavaScript.
+I've defined the following high-level parameters for my app: 1 - Use HTML, CSS, and JavaScript to create a client-side web app.
 2 - Include the following web pages: Products, ProductDetails, ShoppingCart, and Checkout.
 3 - Enable navigation between pages.
 I want the prototype app to implement basic features and satisfy a small number of high-level use cases.
 The prototype should implement the following: basic use case functionality, simple navigation, a sample dataset, and basic styling.
 I'll be adding the PRD to the chat context, then asking GitHub Copilot Agent to create the prototype app.
 What sections should I include in the PRD to enable GitHub Copilot Agent to create my envisioned prototype?

     ```